 Company directors facing insolvency need to make a decision as to whether the company should stop trading, and if so, when to stop.
 At insolvency the duties of directors change, with the focus now becoming one of maintaining things as they are for the benefit of the company’s creditors and shareholders until the company’s future is determined.
 If there is a real risk that creditors will not be paid and Directors, knowing this, allow the company to continue to trade, they become open to claims of wrongful trading, which can lead to director disqualification and, quite possibly, personal liability.

 It is well known that the courts place great reliance on Directors, when hearing the results of an investigation, who have consulted with their accountants or solicitors.
 This is even more the case when the directors under investigation have obtained professional, independent advice from a licensed Insolvency Practitioner.

 Directors need to make the right decisions when facing insolvency, especially in relation to their duties as directors, and these decisions need to be properly recorded.
 Here at Antony Batty & Company, our team of Licensed Insolvency Practitioners and Business Recovery and Restructuring Specialists can help Directors to ensure they fulfil their duties with practical measures and advice that can create a framework for managing a company in difficulty.

 This advice can help to ensure that the Directors can avoid criticism at a later stage, if insolvency is the outcome, reducing the risk of a director disqualification investigation.
 Such advice can also be crucial in directors keeping control of the decision-making process, helping to prevent HMRC, banks, landlords or creditors influencing the outcome.

-Contact us or call us on 0208 088 0633 for help and advice on insolvency and the possible issues regarding the duties and responsibilities of directors, including director disqualification.
+Contact us or call us on any of the numbers below for help and advice on insolvency and the possible issues regarding the duties and responsibilities of directors, including director disqualification.
 The initial discussion is FREE.